HackBerkeley/Growler/bootstrap/README.md

-Back in 2006, a group of guys created a Cheeper clone that took off and made them millionaires.
+Back in 2006, a group of guys created a Growler clone that took off and made them millionaires.
 I'm not sure if you've heard of this site, but it's called Twitter.
 It's not quite as cool as what we've built.

 Anyways, one awesome thing that a team of engineers at Twitter did was create something called Bootstrap.
 Bootstrap is a tool that provides you with a bunch of customizable features to make your website look pretty.
 Among them are a grid system to help you organize and place your content, good typogrpahy choices, pretty button designs, and cool animations.